dado-offbrand/DistuBot/README.md

  - The .env file isn't included (hidden value for my bot token, it's the password for the bot)

  - The images are links due to them being able to be embedded with Discord, resulting in a way easier life.
+ - Due to complications, the bot only stays up for an hour unless interacted with.
+I know how to fix it, although it is unneeded currently.